 There is no long-term history that shows how durable they will be over 10 years or longer.

 My guess is that they will be very durable and problem-free, but that is what “experts” said about bonded leather when it was first introduced.

 100% polyurethane faux leathers have been proven to be highly durable (and comfortable) materials that should last 10 – 20 years with occasional cleaning and conditioning.

-100% polyester tightly woven fabrics have proven to be highly durable (up to 10 years) for normal fabrics.
-There is no reason at this time to think that a polyester faux leather will be less durable.
+100% polyester tightly woven fabrics have proven to be highly durable for non-leather-like upholstery fabrics.
+There is no reason to think that a polyester faux leather will be any less durable.

-Vinyls are another type of faux leather that is still used in residential furniture.
-Mostly it is found in leather-match, where a genuine top grain leather is used on the seating and inside areas of the sofa, with a matching vinyl used for the outside backs, arms and bases.
+Vinyls are another type of faux leather that are still used in residential furniture.
+Mostly it is found in leather-match, where a genuine top grain leather is used on the seats, backs, and inside arms of the sofa, with a matching vinyl used for the outside backs, arms and bases.